minvws/nl-kat-coordination/docs/source/technical_design/windowsinstall.rst

     $ make kat

 - Go to `http://localhost:8000` and follow the onboarding.
-- Once you are through the onboarding, check that all of OpenKat's services are running properly using the "Health" link at the right side of the footer (http://localhost:8000/nl/{organization_id}/health/v1).
+- Once you are through the onboarding, check that all of OpenKAT's services are running properly using the "Health" link at the right side of the footer (http://localhost:8000/nl/{organization_id}/health/v1).

 Troubleshooting
 ================